 Nothing is worse in a survival situation than not knowing what you’re going to do when disaster strikes unexpectedly.
 It’s one thing to not be prepared, but it’s quite another to not know anything about what to do so you end up panicking.

-It’s up to you.
 Don’t make the mistake of thinking that you can just hike out and quickly find a source of clean water.
 Water that’s outside is subject to all sorts of things that can make it unsuitable to drink in its natural state.
 Drinking water that’s filled with bacteria can cripple anyone with debilitating illness.

 Don’t be afraid to stock up on filtering systems.
 You’ll want to make sure that you have an abundant way to prepare the water to make it safe to drink.
 You’ll also want to make sure that your on the go filtering system isn’t complicated.

 You want something that will make the water ready to drink in as little time as possible.
 Plus, you want to make sure that any on the go filtering method isn’t bulky, since you may be traveling on foot for awhile.

 The biggest key to surviving a crisis situation is being able to get to the water.
 There is plenty of water in nature but if you’re not sure where to go or how to get to it, then it might as well not exist.

 Learn now where you’re going to go to get to the water.
 Before there’s an emergency, know exactly where all of the water resources are located in your area.
 But you’ll want to be careful that it’s not in an area where it’s heavily populated.

 In a crisis, people are always the surprise element.
 You’ll want to be armed if it’s a heavy survival situation – to make sure people don’t steal anything from you.
 If you are looking for water… you can be sure others will be too.